Our float center, Deep Floatation Therapy, is located in a small friendly town in the beautiful Black Hills of South Dakota.

 Monica is the co-owner of Deep and active massage therapist of over 15 years.
 She loves our float center and is happy to welcome you here and help however she can.
 Monica knows bodywork exceptionally well, and is naturally talented at customer relations.
 She will be in and out of Deep doing massages during your time here and she is excited to meet you.

 The Internship outline

-The internship starts on Thursday morning and ends on Saturday evening.
-This gives us 3 days together where you will have the opportunity to absorb tons of information, float, eat, and repeat.
-We will foster a felt sense of what it's like to operate a float center, and establish a rapport between us for when you need help during construction.
+The internship starts on Friday morning and ends on Saturday evening.
+You are also welcome to float on Thursday if you are in town early.
+In your time here you will have the opportunity to absorb tons of information, float, eat, and repeat.
+We will foster a felt sense of what it's like to operate a float center, and establish a rapport between us for if you need help down the road.
 The internship also comes with email and phone support after you leave.

 What you can expect